Why haven't Liverpool swooped for Bayern's 'world class' €30m bargain Thiago? | Goal.com

 Thiago also has a long history of injury issues, and most recently missed the final weeks of the Bundesliga campaign as he recovered from groin surgery.

 There is the question too of whether Liverpool actually need a player of Thiago's skill set.
-Klopp's preferred midfield trio of Jordan Henderson, Fabinho and Gini Wijnaldum combines two tirelessly pressing No.8s with a No.6 that is as comfortable with the defensive side of the game as they are with picking a pass.
+Klopp's preferred midfield trio of Jordan Henderson, Fabinho and Gini Wijnaldum combines two tirelessly pressing number eights with a number six that is as comfortable with the defensive side of the game as they are with picking a pass.

 In the 2019-20 Premier League, Fabinho completed 2.2 tackles per game.
 Over in the Bundesliga, Thiago managed 1.8 in his 24 appearances.
 It would be oversimplifying the latter's role to suggest he could not cope with the physical demands of a Klopp team, but there are certainly players more suited to it.